Prehistory of Pampanga: Porac

 Recent excavations in Guagua, Pampanga supports the theory of primeval trade with China that was dated back to the 10th century or even earlier, which earlier Porac artifacts stipulated.
 There were hundreds of artifacts excavated in the Balagtas-Capuno property in Guagua.
 Among them were small blue beads used for trading and coins that was dated back to the Ching Dynasty.
 Moreover, Chinese plates and cookware were found by archaeologists in burial sites in Porac and Guagua towns.

 Candaba

 The town of Candaba was founded in 1575 from an already established settlement called Candawe.
 It is one of the oldest communities in pre-Hispanic times, and was settled even before the first Spanish conqueror took control of the town.

 A 5,000 year old stone adze uncovered in Candaba, Pampanga (currently in the National Museum) was discovered during the 1930s.
 This artifact was used as a tool in making canoes or bancas.
 The affluent accessibility of timber, specifically apalit, lanang, and whatnot, along with skilled labors formed the industry.
-The adze proves a boat-building society and trading economy along the Pampanga River and Manila Bay.
+The adze proves a boatbuilding society and trading economy along the Pampanga River and Manila Bay.
 Additionally, the territory covers the largest shallow swamp in Luzon.

 Presently, fisheries and agriculture remain as the primary livelihood.